Convert a Topology Optimized part into a CAD format and export it to a CAD program.

 4. Optional: Use a Refine Mesh block to refine the Quad Mesh and capture further details and reduce the amount of rounding near sharp edges.

-5. Convert to CAD: Convert the refined (or un-refined), quad mesh, into a CAD Body using the CAD Body from Mesh block.
+5. Convert to CAD: Convert the refined (or un-refined), quad mesh, into a CAD Body using the CAD Body from Mesh block (This block has been renamed to CAD Body from Quad Mesh in 3.17).

 6. Export: Add an Export Part block and choose your save location and file type, either STEP or Parasolid.
 If you are exporting to Solidworks or Siemens NX, we recommend using the Parasolid format so that no translations are needed.